-APPROVAL OF PLAN OF FINANCIAL ADJUSTMENT 8452.2
+PLAN OF FINANCIAL ADJUSTMENT - APPROVAL 8452.2

-(Revised 09/2017)
+(Revised 10/2020)

-Listed below are the types of Plan of Financial Adjustment (PFA) and the approval process:

-General PFA

-Government Code (GC) section 11251 authorizes the use of a general PFA.

-Federal PFA

-The following statutes authorize the use of a PFA for these specific funds:

-GC section 16365 – Federal Trust Fund

-Education Code section 12060 – Vocational Education Federal Fund

-Health and Safety Code section 100390 – Public Health Federal Fund

-Combination (General and Federal) PFA Authorizing statutes are provided above.

-Approval Process

-Departments will submit their original proposed PFA to the Finance budget analyst for review and approval.
-Finance will review the PFA to validate that the appropriation items are consistent with authorized legislation for expenditures (i.e., the Budget Act, special appropriations, and/or department’s legislative authority).
-If approved, Finance will forward the signed original PFA to SCO for final approval and distribution.
+Agencies/departments will submit their original proposed PFA to the Department of Finance, Fiscal System and Consulting Unit (FSCU).
+Finance will review the PFA to validate that the appropriation items are consistent with authorized legislation for expenditures (e.g., the Budget Act, special appropriations, and/or an agency’s/department’s legislative authority) and approve the original proposed PFA.
+Once approved, FSCU will forward the signed original PFA to SCO for final approval and distribution.

-For all approved PFAs, the SCO will return an approved copy of the PFA to the submitting department and the Finance budget analyst.
+For all approved PFAs, the SCO will return an approved copy of the PFA to the submitting agency/department and FSCU.

+For additional inquiries related to the PFA, contact FSCU at PFArequests@dof.ca.gov.